bitkarrot/satshkd/README.md

 ## README

 Todo:
-- localization - style from nodejs link below
+- historical_hkd - update daily rate as a cron

 To run as python3